-"The Federal Depository Library Program (FDLP) was established by Congress to ensure that the American public has access to its Government's information.
+The Federal Depository Library Program (FDLP) was established by Congress to ensure that the American public has access to its Government's information.
 Since 1813, depository libraries have safeguarded the public's right to know by collecting, organizing, maintaining, preserving, and assisting users with information from the Federal Government.
 The FDLP provides Government information at no cost to designated depository libraries throughout the country and territories.
-These depository libraries, in turn, provide local, no-fee access to Government information in an impartial environment with professional assistance." (from FDLP Desktop)
+These depository libraries, in turn, provide local, no-fee access to Government information in an impartial environment with professional assistance.

-The U.S. government issues a vast number of publications pertinent to almost all aspects of daily life and NUL selects those publications we believe to be of greatest use to our constituencies.
-NUL currently receives 75% of the publications distributed through the Federal Depository Library Program, creating an interdisciplinary collection with an emphasis on U.S. demographics, defense, business, economy, education, environment, public policy, legislation, health care, international trade, and foreign relations.
-These items come in various formats, including print volumes, microfiche, CD/DVD, and online.
+Northwestern University Libraries (NUL) was designated as a depository library in 1876.
+Our federal collection is interdisciplinary with an emphasis on U.S. demographics, defense, business, economy, education, environment, public policy, legislation, health care, international trade, and foreign relations.
+These items come in various formats, including print volumes, microfiche, CD, DVD, and online.

 A very basic break-down of a SuDocs number:

 Publications of the State of Illinois, the cities of Chicago or Evanston, or Cook County, reference works about maps and government information, and some atlases are classified with the Dewey Decimal call number system, which puts materials together by subject.

 Flat maps in the locked map cases are organized using the Library of Congress G schedule.

 NU Libraries uses the United Nations Document Symbols for organizing publications from UN agencies which we received in print and microfiche formats prior to 2012.